Golem393/AFM_SEARCH/README.md

 8. At /LLaVA/llava/eval/run_llava.py insert function `eval_mode_with_loaded` from eval_mode_with_loaded.txt

 **PaliGemma Installation:**
-1. Clone this repo: `git clone -b paligemma --single-branch https://github.com/Golem393/AFM_SEARCH.git`
-2. To create an environment cuda is required, ensure that cuda 12.1 is installed
+1. To create an environment cuda is required, ensure that cuda 12.1 is installed!
-3. Create conda environment with provided env.yml `conda env create -f env.yml`
+2. Create conda environment with provided env.yml `conda env create -f env.yml`

 **Token:**